TomMicheline/jniplusplus/examples/rust/README.md

 # Rust Example Application

-This is an experiment to see how libjni++ works when called from Rust using bindgen.
+This is an experiment to see how jni++ works when called from Rust using bindgen.

 ## Prerequisites

-1. Build Java library used by libjni++.
+1. Build Java library used by jni++.
 The gradle based build is in jniplusplus/java_project.
-   You can build it on the command line like `./gradlew :libjni++:build` or use an IDE that supports gradle based projects like JetBrains's IDEA and execute the same task.
+   You can build it on the command line like `./gradlew :jni++:build` or use an IDE that supports gradle based projects like JetBrains's IDEA and execute the same task.
-2. Build the native libjni++ library.
+2. Build the native jni++ library.
 You will need `cmake` and one way to do it is like this:
 ```shell
         # cd <install location>/jniplusplus/native_project